DmitriyMK/rsschool-cv/cv.md

 ## Summary
 I like beauty in everything, so i like to create beautiful and friendly websites.
 My experience in created websites - 2years.
-Some of my last project here:
+Some of my last projects here:
 * https://www.westhome.pro/
 * http://vazon.stimlex.com/
 * https://www.ogscapital.com/businesscontinuityplan/index.html